Josh-Gotro/practice-objects-and-arrays/hasketball.md

 > **Wisdom**: Move from working to working to working.
 Never let "broken in
 > this way, and that way, and that way" mount up!

-### Leaving Step 1

-Let's zoom back out again and run _all_ the tests.
-Many tests fail, but the good news is that the three tests in the "`game_object`" example are _passing_.
-That means we have a _correct_ and _syntactically valid_ nested data structure to work with.
-That means we can start building the functions that the tests demand.
-We're ready for Step 2!

 ## Step 2: Building functions

 At this point, you're where you were with earlier labs.
 You were given a nested